Teach Your Teen to Drive

 The PTTG breaks the full parent-supervised driving experience into 35 video-led lessons.
 Each lesson names the skill, the coaching points, the common mistakes, and what "good" looks like from inside the car.

-Led by certified driving instructor Jacqueline for every lesson.
+Video walkthroughs led by certified driving instructor Jacqueline R. for every lesson.

 Parent Teaching FAQ